 Eliminating the Bottle

-So, a couple of important thing.
+Before we talk about how to stop co-sleeping, we need to address the bottle.
 It sounds like you either rock him or hold him to sleep at bedtime, during the night and for naps.
 He also has a bottle to sleep.
 I would check with your pediatrician and make sure that he/she wants him to continue with a bottle.
 If not, wean him.

 My guess is that they would want you to wean him from the bottle at night for multiple reasons.
 The primary one is that you don’t want him going to sleep with milk on his teeth.
 I’m sure he has a few of them by now and they can get cavities at a very early age.
 It’s just like if you and I never brush our teeth when we went to bed, eventually we’re going to get some cavities.
-You can read my fuller article on how to wean from the bottle here.

 Teach Him to Fall Asleep On His Own